Novia-RDI-Seafaring/FMUiL/README.md

 ## External Servers

-The OPCUA-FMU-Simulator allows users to integrate external servers alongside their FMUs.
+The FMUiL allows users to integrate external servers alongside their FMUs.
 These servers are specified in the configuration file under the external server section using the server description file.
 To add an server, create a `.yaml` file describing your server.

 **Example server definition:**